AlphadayHQ/alphaday/packages/frontend/docs/releasing.md

 1. If the staging version has bugs, we'll add bug fixes in the `dev` branch, and version `vX.Y.Z` will be skipped in production.
 We'll instead move back to step `2.` and try a new hot-fix release `vX.Y.Z+1` including the bug fixes found in staging.

 1. If the production version has bugs and a hotfix is needed, we add the bug fixes to a hot-fix branch that stems from the `main` branch.
 The version of this branch is bumped to `vX.Y.Z-hotfix` and then released to production.
-Once the hotfix is released, The bug fixes should also be added to the `main` branch
+Once the hotfix is released, The bug fixes should also be added to the `dev` branch